Report: Kobe Bryant pilot may have been disoriented in fog

 One pilot said Zobayan, the company’s chief pilot, didn’t discuss safety policy or the minimum visibility needed to fly in certain weather.
 Another comment said the company didn’t have a real safety management program.

 The company, however, said it had no problem canceling flights if weather was poor.
-It cited flights it canceled for Los Angeles Clippers star Kawhi Leonard and celebrity Kylie Jenner.
+It cited six flights it canceled for Los Angeles Clippers star Kawhi Leonard and one for celebrity Kylie Jenner.

 Island Express reported 150 flight cancellations due to weather last year.
 There were 13 cancellations due to weather for 2020, all logged in the two days before Bryant’s fatal flight.

-When the helicopter hadn’t landed within an hour, an executive of the company that operated the craft began a frantic search for the craft on tracking software and had another company chopper dispatched to look for it.
+Autopsies released last month showed Zobayan did not have drugs or alcohol in his system at the time of the crash.
+The coroner’s reports said all nine aboard died from the impact, not the fire that followed.

-The NTSB previously said there was no sign of mechanical failure in the Sikorsky S-76.
+The others killed were Orange Coast College baseball coach John Altobelli, his wife, Keri, and their daughter Alyssa; Christina Mauser, who helped Bryant coach his daughter’s basketball team; and Sarah Chester and her daughter Payton.
+Alyssa and Payton were Gianna’s teammates.

-Associated Press journalists David Koenig in Dallas, and Stefanie Dazio and Christopher Weber in Los Angeles contributed.
+Koenig reported from Dallas.
+Associated Press journalists Stefanie Dazio and Christopher Weber in Los Angeles contributed.